Web3

-On the FMZ Quant Trading Platform, write strategy code to implement the method call of smart contract on the Ethereum chain through the exchange.IO
+On the FMZ Quant Trading Platform, use the exchange.IO() function to write strategy code to implement Ethereum blockchain RPC method calls and smart contract interactions.

-configure the access node on the FMZ Quant Trading Platform.
-The access nodes can be self-built nodes or use third-party services, such as infura
+You need to configure access nodes on the FMZ Quant Trading Platform.
+Access nodes can be self-hosted nodes or third-party services, such as: infura.
+On the FMZ Quant Trading Platform's "Exchange" page, select protocol: Cryptocurrency, then select exchange as Web3.

-To get the ABI content of a contract, you can use the following URL to get it, taking the result
+To obtain the contract's ABI content, you can use the following URL and extract only the result field.

 https://api.etherscan.io/api?module=contract&action=getabi&address=0x68b3465833fb72A70ecDF485E0e4C7bD8665Fc45

-exchange.IO("api", "eth", "send", toAddress, toAmount) // toAddress is the address of the wallet receiving ETH when transferring, toAmount is the quantity
+- ETH transferexchange.IO("api", "eth", "send", toAddress, toAmount) // toAddress is the wallet address receiving ETH, toAmount is the transfer amount

 function main() {

-// "owner" represents the wallet address, it needs to fill in the specific, 1 represents the number of unwrapping, unwrap a WETH into ETH
+// "owner" represents the wallet address, you need to fill in the actual address, 1 represents the unwrap amount, unwrapping one WETH to ETH

 var data = exchange.IO("encode", "0x68b3465833fb72A70ecDF485E0e4C7bD8665Fc45", "unwrapWETH9(uint256,address)", 1, "owner")